Temporal trapping: a route to strong coupling and deterministic optical quantum computation: Optical Quantum Computing in a Temporal Trap

 Gate fidelity scales favorably even for moderate trap depths.
-In Fig.~\ref{fig:f2}(d), we plot the error $\mathcal{E}$ of a CZ gate as a function of the gap, where we observe a favorable scaling of $\mathcal{E}\propto (\Delta/g)^{-2}$, which also follows from time-dependent perturbation theory~\cite{Sakurai2017}.
+In Fig.~\ref{fig:f2}(d), we plot the error $\mathcal{E}$ of a CZ gate as a function of the gap, showing a favorable scaling of $\mathcal{E}\propto (\Delta/g)^{-2}$.
 For a reference input state, we observe that gate operation with fidelity $>99\%$ is possible with $\Delta/g\gtrsim3$.
 To visualize the nature of the gate errors, we also show the temporal distribution of the photons; for a shallow trap, photons leak out as dispersive waves, which effectively act as decoherence channels, and incomplete conversion leads to residual SH power.
 Deepening the trap increases the confinement to the bound mode, suppressing these dispersive waves.
 Further, the interaction time $t_\pi\propto \tau_0^{-1/2}$ required to implement the gate also shortens for larger trap depth.